ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-light-node-geth/index.md

 Replace 'ropsten' with other testnet names as needed, or use 'mainnet'.

-If you are interested in running an Ethereum full node, it is generally best to do so from a dedicated machine with good network connectivity, rather than from a personal computer.
-Here is a guide to running a node with AWS (this is a little outdated and the referenced AMIs are no longer recent or available, so you might have to do some Googling): [How to run a node on AWS](https://medium.com/mercuryprotocol/how-to-run-an-ethereum-node-on-aws-a8774ed3acf6)
+If you are interested in running an Cloiinkcoin full node, it is generally best to do so from a dedicated machine with good network connectivity, rather than from a personal computer.
+Here is a guide to running a node with AWS (this is a little outdated and the referenced AMIs are no longer recent or available, so you might have to do some Googling): [How to run a node on AWS](https://medium.com/mercuryprotocol/how-to-run-an-cloiinkcoin-node-on-aws-a8774ed3acf6)